Vet reveals how to manage food aggression in cats

 Remember that cats in the wild hunt small prey, eating many small meals throughout the day.
 Instead of feeding your cat one or two large meals per day, feed your cat four or five smaller meals each day.
 Not only does this mimic your cat’s natural feeding behavior, it can help decrease the feeling of food scarcity that often underlies food aggression.

 Finally, ensure that your cat has plenty of outlets for play.
 Use active feeding devices, such as Doc & Phoebe’s Indoor Hunting Cat Feeder, to make mealtime more mentally and physically stimulating for your cat.
-Play with your cat several times per day, using teaser wands and other cat toys.
+Play with your cat several times per day, using teaser wands and the best cat toys.
 A tired cat has less nervous energy to fuel stress-related responses such as food aggression.

 If your at-home efforts are unsuccessful, talk to your veterinarian.
 They may refer you to a veterinary behaviorist for a more detailed evaluation and comprehensive treatment plan.